Deci-AI/super-gradients/documentation/source/qat_ptq_deciyolo.md

    - F1@0.50   : 0.7861716747283936
 ```

-Observe that for PTQ our model's mAP decreased from 0.967 to 0.9466.
+Observe that for PTQ, our model's mAP decreased from 0.967 to 0.9466.
 After PTQ, QAT is performed automatically:

 ```commandline